-• Remote machine display.
-The VirtualBox Remote Desktop Extension (VRDE) enables high-performance remote access to any running virtual machine.
-This extension supports the Remote Desktop Protocol (RDP) originally built into Microsoft Windows, with special additions for full client USB support.
+The VirtualBox Remote Desktop Extension (VRDE) is a host extension package that enables high-performance remote access to any running VM.
+This extension supports the Remote Desktop Protocol (RDP) originally built into Windows, with special additions for full client USB support.

-The VRDE does not rely on the RDP server that is built into Microsoft Windows.
-Instead, the VRDE is plugged directly into the virtualization layer.
-As a result, it works with guest OSes other than Windows, even in text mode, and does not require application support in the virtual machine either.
+The VRDE does not rely on the Windows RDP server and therefore works with guest OSs other than Windows, even in text mode, and does not require application support in the VM.
 The VRDE is described in detail in Remote Display (VRDP Support).